anooruddh/devops/GITreadme.md

 **git fetch** - It will download all refs and objects and any new branches to your local Repository

 **git pull** - It will apply the changes from remote to the current branch in local

+To amend a Git commit to include new changes without updating the commit message, you will run:

+		git commit --amend --no-edit